 This page may contain affiliate links, please see my disclosure for policy details.
 I earn commissions if you shop through the links on this page.

-Making your own ice cream is so easy, just mix whole milk, cream, sugar and your flavorings, and then mix in your ice cream machine, or in this case the Chef’n Sweet Spot Instant Ice Cream Maker, Sorbet Color .
-I know you are thinking, “Oh no,” not another gadget.
+Making your own ice cream is so easy, just mix whole milk, cream, sugar, and your flavorings, and then mix in your ice cream machine, or in this case the Chef'n Sweet Spot Instant Ice Cream Maker, Sorbet Color .
+I know you are thinking, "Oh no," not another gadget.
 Well, I am kind of a gadget addict, and this freezing bowl caught my eye.
 Basically, I wanted to know how well it makes ice cream.
-So let’s test is out.
-Please note this post contains affiliate links.
+So let's test it out.

-First we need to make the ice cream base and it starts with the spices.
-One of my favorite spices to use is ginger and I like this candied ginger from The Ginger People Baker’s Cut Crystallized Ginger Chips, 7 Ounce Pack but feel free to use fresh grated ginger or even powdered ginger.
+First, we need to make the ice cream base and it starts with the spices.
+One of my favorite spices to use is ginger and I like this candied ginger from The Ginger People Baker's Cut Crystallized Ginger Chips, 7 Ounce Pack but feel free to use freshly grated ginger or even powdered ginger.
 I keep these crystallized ginger chips to add to baked goods like cookies, pies, and bread.
-They come in tiny little sugar coated chunks and are soft and chewy; plus I eat them like candy.
+They come in tiny little sugar-coated chunks and are soft and chewy; plus I eat them like candy.